Skip to content

 if flag_cs == 0:

-Ft = cs2sc(f[m][0]).astype('longdouble')
+Ft = cs2sc(f[m][0]).astype('double')

 else:

-Ft = f[m][0].astype('longdouble')
+Ft = f[m][0].astype('double')

-fFld__, _, _ = GSHS(Ft * filter_, qty, 'cell', int(180/deg), 0, 0)
+fFld__, _, _ = gshs(Ft * filter_, qty, 'cell', int(180/deg), 0, 0)

-ffFld__, _, _ = GSHS((Ft * filter_ * filter_), qty, 'cell', int(180/deg), 0, 0)
+ffFld__, _, _ = gshs((Ft * filter_ * filter_), qty, 'cell', int(180/deg), 0, 0)

 if m == 0:

-fFld = np.zeros((r,fFld__.shape[0],fFld__.shape[1]), dtype = 'longdouble')
+fFld = np.zeros((r,fFld__.shape[0],fFld__.shape[1]), dtype='double')

-ffFld = np.zeros((r, ffFld__.shape[0], ffFld__.shape[1]), dtype = 'longdouble')
+ffFld = np.zeros((r, ffFld__.shape[0], ffFld__.shape[1]), dtype='double')

 fFld[m] = fFld__